Hawaii volcano raises concerns of eruptions along West Coast

 WHAT IS THE RING OF FIRE?

-Roughly 450 volcanoes make up this horseshoe-shaped belt with Kilauea situated in the middle.
+Roughly 450 volcanoes make up this horseshoe-shaped belt.
 The belt follows the coasts of South America, North America, eastern Asia, Australia and New Zealand.
 It's known for frequent volcanic and seismic activity caused by the colliding of crustal plates.

-America's most dangerous volcanoes are all part of the Ring of Fire, and most are on the West Coast, according to the U.S. Geological Survey.
-Besides Kilauea, they include: Mount St. Helens and Mount Rainier in Washington; Mount Hood and South Sister in Oregon; and Mount Shasta and Lassen Volcanic Center in California.
+Outside of Hawaii, America's most dangerous volcanoes are all part of the Ring of Fire, according to the U.S. Geological Survey.
+They include: Mount St. Helens and Mount Rainier in Washington; Mount Hood and South Sister in Oregon; and Mount Shasta and Lassen Volcanic Center in California.

-Images of lava flowing from the ground and homes going up in flames in Hawaii have stoked unease among residents elsewhere along the Ring of Fire.
-But experts say an eruption on one section of the arc doesn't necessarily signal danger in other parts.
+Images of lava flowing from the ground and homes going up in flames in Hawaii have stoked unease among residents.
+But experts say an eruption in Hawaii doesn't necessarily signal danger on the West Coast.

 "These are isolated systems," Westby said.